nirmoy/kubic-init/docs/devel.md

 deployment) please make sure the `kubelet` version running in the host system is the same `kubic-init` was compiled against.

+Note:
+Currently we use golang modules but you need currently to work inside $GOPATH for developing `kubic-init`.
+Working outside GOPATH is currently **not supported**

 ### Bumping the Kubernetes version used by `kubic-init`

 Update the constraints in [`go.mod`](../go.mod).